 Mitochondria are membrane-bound organelles found in almost all eukaryotic organisms.
 Their primary function is to generate energy in the form of adenosine triphosphate (ATP).
-It is commonly called a PowerHouse of the cell.
-Additionally, they are able to generate heat, store calcium for cell signalling activities, cellular differentiation, mediating the cell cycle, and promoting cell growth and death.
+It is commonly called a powerhouse of the cell.
+Additionally, they are able to generate heat, store calcium for cell signalling activities, cellular differentiation, mediate the cell cycle, and promote cell growth.
 Each human cell contains on average 100-1000 mitochondria.
-A single mitochondria is called the mitochondrion.

 Almost all the genetic material is stored in every cell’s nucleus.
 Mitochondria have their own DNA and ribosomes.
 In most organisms, the Mitochondrial DNA is inherited maternally.
 The number of mitochondria varies in different organisms, tissues, and cell types.
 Usually, there are multiple mitochondria found in one cell depending on its function.

-Inner membrane - In this, respiratory chain proteins are found and is folded into multiple cristae allowing larger space to hold proteins involved in electron transport chains.
+Inner Membrane- In this, respiratory chain proteins are found and are folded into multiple cristae allowing larger space to hold proteins involved in electron transport chains.